[Opinion] Is Trump the EU's only problem?

 It was great that EU member states and officials stood firmly behind the UK government in the case of the Skripal poisoning.
 And it would be immeasurably greater, if we successfully manage the revitalisation of our relations with the Americans.

-Mikulas Dzurinda was president of Slovakia 1998-2006, and is president of the Martens Centre in Brussels, the political foundation of the European People's Party
+Mikulas Dzurinda was prime minister of Slovakia 1998-2006, and is president of the Martens Centre in Brussels, the political foundation of the European People's Party